legoroblox15/name-that-card/week1.md

 What will you do next week?

-- I will work on understanding Python classes so I can classify each card.
+- Work on the interface.

 Do you have any blockers?

-- Not knowing how to make classes in Python.
+- No.